elabit/robotmk/DEVELOPMENT.md

 ### Architecture / sequence diagram

-`robotmk-ctrl.ps1` is the base script for two types of executions:
+`agent/plugins/robotmk-ctrl.ps1` is the base script for two types of executions:
-- initially called by the CMK Agent as a Plugin (or called by the user).
+- initially called by the CMK Agent as a **Agent Plugin** (or called by the user).
-- Then `RobotmkScheduler.ps1` in turn is called by the Windows Service Control Manager (SCM)
+- Called **as Daemon** via Service stub (exe, see step 3) by the Windows Service Control Manager (SCM) as `RobotmkScheduler.ps1`

-Its arguments (see top of the script) can be divided into two types:
+Its arguments (see top section of the script) can be divided into two types:
 - arguments which can be used on the command line like `-Install/-Remove/-Status/...` (but not needed for normal users)  and
 - arguments which are reserved for the SCM.